Politics of Ukraine

 The politics of Ukraine take place in a framework of a semi-presidential republic and a multi-party system.
 A Cabinet of Ministers exercises executive power (jointly with the president until 1996).
 Legislative power is vested in Ukraine's parliament, the Verkhovna Rada (Верховна Рада).

 As part of the Soviet Union as the Ukrainian Soviet Socialist Republic until 1991, the political system featured a single-party socialist-republic framework characterized by the superior role of the Communist Party of Ukraine (CPU), the sole-governing party then permitted by the Ukrainian SSR's constitution.
 In 1996, the current constitution replaced the previous constitution that was introduced in 1978.

-The widely condemned Russian annexations of Crimea in 2014, and of Donetsk and Luhansk in 2022 have complicated the de facto political situation associated with those areas.
+The condemned Russian annexations of Crimea in 2014 and of Donetsk and Luhansk in 2022 have complicated the de facto political situation associated with those areas.